Eastcotts: Community facilities

 Eastcott's open spaces include Shortstown Playing Field near Southcote, Shocott Spring between Cotton End and Shortstown and Exeter Wood which is south-east of the parish.

 Education

 A boarding school was established as a result of the Elementary Education Act 1870.
 The school was built in 1874, at a cost of £1,174, for 140 children with a schoolmaster’s house attached.

 A primary school was built in Shortstown around 1957, which was then demolished in 2012 to create a new primary school, located in New Cardington, that was completed in September 2013.

-There is currently two schools in Eastcotts.
+There are currently two schools in Eastcotts.
 One in Shortstown, and another in Cotton End.